hlynch/glacies-indicium/README.md

 You can visit our [Team Website](https://ceias.nau.edu/capstone/projects/CS/2021/GlaciesIndicium-F20/) to learn more about our project.

+# HOW TO GET SET UP
+1. Install Anaconda/Miniconda and the git tool on your machine.

+2. Use a command prompt to navigate to wherever you want to keep the repository on your hard disk.

+3. Clone this repo with the command `git clone https://github.com/mlgarrett/glacies-indicium.git`

+- On Windows: Use the Start Menu to open the Miniconda command prompt/terminal.
+Navigate to the glacies-indicium repository directory.

+- On Linux: Use the command prompt to navigate to the glacies-indicium repository directory.

+5. Run the command `conda env create -f environment.yml`.
+This will install and set up the Terracotta tool in an anaconda virtual environment.

+6. Activate the virtual environment with `conda activate terracotta`.
+You should now be able to run terracotta commands, like `terracotta --help``.

+# ATTRIBUTION
 This project is based on the open-source project Terracotta, a Python-based GeoTIFF data exploration tool.
 The original Terracotta readme information can be found below.

 ---